Portrait of a young Asian woman sitting at home, doing some freelance job while taking care of her little baby boy.

 Interest is the cost of using someone else's money.
 If you use your credit card issuer's money, you pay interest.
 If you put money in the bank, they pay you interest.

-We’ll show you some examples using a $10,000 balance and 12% interest.
-Typical savings accounts don’t earn this much, and typical credit cards cost a lot more.
-But comparing apples to apples will make it easier to recognize how the types of interest affect your finances.
+We'll show you some examples using a $10,000 balance and 12% interest.
+Typical savings accounts don't earn this much, and typical credit cards cost a lot more.
+But comparing apples to apples will make it easier to recognize how the types of interest affect your finances and which kinds of debt could be more likely to lead to financial hardship.

 Simple interest